A basis of dimension-eight operators for anomalous neutral triple gauge boson interactions: Conclusion

 We are grateful for discussion with J.-M. G\'erard.
+We thanks S. Protopapadaki and D. Fontes for their careful checks of these results.
 This material is based upon work supported in part by the U. S. Department of Energy under Contract No. DE-FG02-13ER42001.